Level of measurement

 Metric variables have the highest possible level of measurement.
 With a metric level of measurement, the characteristic values can be compared and sorted and distances between the values can be calculated.
 Examples would be the weight and age of subjects.

-- "equal" and "unequal", "greater" and "smaller" can also be determined
+- "Equal" and "unequal", as well as "greater" and "smaller", can also be determined

 Examples: